adoganis/3d_roi_tuft_segmenter/README.md

 Bugs
 ----
-* Auto-thresholding produces poor output when run automatically.
-Inline with GIGO principles, rest of workflow produces nonsense. - Currently prompting user to avoid this
+* File does not auto-save at end of workflow. - user must manually save file if they wish to keep it
-* File does not auto-save at end of workflow.
+* 3D Manager does not update GUI on command completion, user must interact with the GUI to trigger an update (ex: Click "3D Segmentation", then cancel)

 ------------------